wojnosystems/go-circuit-breaker/README.md

 }
 ```

+In the above example, we created a new circuit breaker, then wrapped it in an `http.Client`, then used it in our mocked SDK.
+This allows all endpoints using http to take advantage of a circuit breaker without actually changing any code that uses the real http.Client.

 ## Example: Logging open and close state transitions

 This example uses the built-in channel to log when state transitions occur: